Music Easel Adaptation – Envelope Generator

 I actually use “ferrite beads,” as suggested by Ken Stone, and not resistors

-• Dan independently developed his own board for the Music Easel
+in these spots. - Dan independently developed his own board for the Music Easel

 Envelope Generator, and made some modifications to the circuit.
 I only